 All rooms are ensuite.

-In case of non-availability: the accommodations we choose are always within walking distance of the main attractions, shops or restaurants.
 In case of limited availability we choose an alternative position with similar characteristics.
 Alternative details will be noted in the updated service list.

 7 breakfasts included.
 All other meals are not included.